|

 There

-guidebook which covers the whole region, like the Michelin
+covers the whole region, like the Michelin Poitou-Vendée-Charentes.

 Within

-20 minutes' drive of Rouillac are ancient and medieval monuments,
+20 minutes' drive of Rouillac are some ancient and medieval monuments,

-Estimate 75-90 minutes to get to the seaside and the nearest islands,
+Estimate 75-90 minutes to get to the nearest seaside resorts and islands,

 of which Ile de Ré is the poshest and busiest (toll bridge).